 Use your own judgement when it comes to these ratios!
 Prioritise your taste above anything else when making this recipe.
 That's the beauty of home cooking, after all!

 According to our dedicated research, we found that the average large cup of boba tea contains around 460 calories.
 You can reduce or increase the number of calories based on the amount of sugar or boba pearls in the drink.

-This is by no means a low-cal drink and you should see it as an occasional treat than a day to day drink.
+This is by no means a low-cal drink; you should see it as an occasional treat rather than a day-to-day drink.

 One of the reasons people cook at home is for health reasons.
 To control the additives and calories in the food they eat.
 However, even the most cautiously prepared bubble teas are high in calories.

 So how can you reduce the calories in your boba drink?
 If it's the chewy pearls you're after, consider adding them to fresh juice or black tea as an alternative.
 This is especially the case if you're counting calories.
 You can also add lower amounts of milk and sugar if you like the taste of classic bubble tea, but not the calories!